MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

   * [ ] Compress the track to a smaller format to make the payload smaller.
   * [ ] Sufi track is in one gpx file.
 Need to split them up to have a smaller footprint, especially when more features are put into the gpx as waypoints.
   * [ ] Extract the waypoints from the sufi track gpx file into separate file.
+  * [ ] Adjust program to check for the Garmin way of storing boundaries and if not there use the same format.

 # Bugs
 * [ ] Android.
 Hangup after a while when swiping etc. over the map